 What Is An Epidural

 Spinal injections are not new — the use of spinal injections to treat low back pain was first documented in 1901, and in 1952 epidural steroid injections were first used to treat low back pain with associated sciatica (pain in the sciatic nerve due to lumbar disc herniation).
-Today, epidural steroid injections have become an integral part of nonsurgical management of low back pain.
+Today, epidural steroid injections have become an integral part of Minimally invasive management of low back pain.